causaest/onrbooks/rbooks-online-main.md

 11. Hands-On Programming with R, by Garrett Grolemund: https://rstudio-education.github.io/hopr/

-An introduction for non-programmers to the R language, data objects, functions, classes, and other programming tools.
+An introduction for non-programmers to the R language, covering topics such as R objects, functions, classes.
+The GitHub repo hasn't been updated since 2019, while the print version dates back to 2014.

 12. Mastering Shiny, by Hadley Wickham: https://mastering-shiny.org/

-A book for learning Shiny, a framework for creating web applications using R, providing a deep understanding of reactive programming.
+The best resource for learning Shiny and best practices around developing Shiny apps, providing a deep understanding of reactive programming.

-13. Mastering Shiny Solutions, by Maya Gans and Marly Gotti: https://mastering-shiny-solutions.netlify.app/
+13. Mastering Shiny Solutions, by Howard Baek: https://mastering-shiny-solutions.netlify.app/

-A solutions manual for the exercises in the "Mastering Shiny" book.
+Solutions manual for the exercises in the "Mastering Shiny" book.
+This book serves as an updated version of "Mastering Shiny Solutions" by Maya Gans and Marly Gotti, released in 2021.

 14. Modern Data Visualization with R, by Robert Kabacoff: https://rkabacoff.github.io/datavis/